zalando-nakadi/fahrschein/README.md

 In order to be able to stop listening on a subscription you need to implement the `ReaderManager` interface.

+The interface provides two methods

+ - `boolean discontinueReading(Set<String> eventNames, Optional<Subscription> subscription)` which is used by Fahrschein to check if the listening should be suspended
-The interface provides one method `boolean continueReading(Set<String> eventNames, Optional<Subscription> subscription)` which is used by Fahrschein to check if the listening should be stopped.
+ - `boolean terminateReading(Set<String> eventNames, Optional<Subscription> subscription)` which is used by Fahrschein to check if the listening should be terminated

+The difference between both methods is, that `discontinueReading` is revertible without the need to restart the listener.
+In contrast the `terminateReading` will kill the thread the listener runs in and you need to build a new stream and listen on it.

 **Please note** : Resetting the `ReaderManager` is responsibility of the application.